cest0/Webcount/README.md

 # Webcount
-Simple Web app implementing a double counter for a Dailogic experiment.
+Simple Web app implementing a double counter for a Dialogic experiment.

 Requirements are:
 - must keep count of interactions in a group (2 types)